Travel And Permits

-Airnorth http://www.airnorth.com.au/ provides daily jet services to and from Darwin and Cairns – commencing 14/8/2014.
-Please visit website for current flight schedule.
+Airnorth http://www.airnorth.com.au/ provides daily jet services to and from Darwin and Cairns.
+Please visit the website for the current flight schedule.
 Airnorth reservations free call 180 627 474.

 Driving the Central Arnhem Highway (well track…) Katherine to Nhulunbuy is 729kms.
 This is an unsealed road and not suitable for caravans.
-For a permit to drive the Arnhem Road and road conditions please contact Northern Lands Council (NLC) http://www.nlc.org.au You may camp on the track if you wish to take 2 days to drive, discuss this with the NLC – please respect that you may be crossing traditional landowners territory and do not carry alcohol on the track.
+For a permit to drive the Arnhem Road and road conditions, please contact Northern Lands Council (NLC) http://www.nlc.org.au.
+You may camp on the track if you wish to take two days to drive, discuss this with the NLC – please respect that you may be crossing traditional landowners territory and do not carry alcohol on the track.
 Caution: whilst it is likely you won’t see them, crocodiles will inhabit the waters you cross on your journey.

-Like any landowner, Aboriginal people have the legal right to grant or refuse permission to enter or travel through their land.
+The Traditional Owners have the legal right to grant or refuse permission to enter or travel through their land.
 Arnhem Land is Aboriginal Land Trust and permits are required for visiting beach, parks, waterways and also accessing Aboriginal homelands.
-All non Yolnu visitors/guests to this region must apply for a General or in some cases a Special Permit from Dhimurru if you wish to access any of the designated recreational areas outside of the town lease (Nhulunbuy) you must have a permit.
+All non-Yolngu visitors/guests to this region must apply for a General or in some cases a Special Permit from Dhimurru if you wish to access any of the designated recreational areas outside of the town lease (Nhulunbuy) you must have a permit.

-Dhimurru access permits – Dhimurru is an incorporated Aboriginal organisation established by Yolnu landowners in North East Arnhem Land.
-Permit applications can be completed online or in person at the Dhimurru office in Nhulunbuy.
+Dhimurru access permits – Dhimurru is an incorporated Aboriginal organisation established by Yolngu landowners in North East Arnhem Land.
+Permit applications can be completed online or in-person at the Dhimurru office in Nhulunbuy.
 Phone: 08 8939 2700.
-Visitors are permitted to visit the Arts and Crafts Centre at Yirrkala however may not venture any further afield into the town of Yikkala or the beaches.
+Visitors are permitted to visit the Arts and Crafts Centre at Yirrkala however may not venture any further afield into the town of Yirrkala or the beaches.

 Nhulunbuy enjoys a tropical climate, averaging 28 degrees celsius from May-September and 30-33 degrees October to May.